-Patrícia Lino (1990) is a poet, an essayist, and Assistant Professor of Afro-Luso-Brazilian poetry and cinema at UCLA.
-Among her books, videopoems, and sound experiences are, for instance, A Ilha das Afeições (2023), Aula de Música (2022), O Kit de Sobrevivência do Descobridor Português no Mundo Anticolonial (2020), I Who Cannot Sing (2020), Manoel de Barros e a poesia cínica (2019) or Vibrant Hands (2019).
+Patrícia Lino (1990) is a poet, an essayist, and Associate Professor of poetry and visual arts at UCLA.
+Among her books, videopoems, translations, and sound experiences are, for instance, Imperativa Ensaística Diabólica.
+Infraleituras da Poesia Expandida Brasileira (2024), O Kit de Sobrevivência do Descobridor Português no Mundo Anticolonial (2024), A Ilha das Afeições (2023), Barriga ao Alto (2023), Aula de Música (2022), I Who Cannot Sing (2020), Manoel de Barros e a Poesia Cínica (2019) or Vibrant Hands (2019).
+Lino’s work has been published and presented in more than 9 countries.
 Her current research focuses on contemporary poetry, intermediality, visual culture, literary parody, and film. http://patricialino.com.

 Education